-Funding for the directed (or "off-the-job") training element of Level 2 and Level 3 apprenticeships is provided through the Northern Ireland European Social Fund (ESF) Programme 2014-2020 and the Department for the Economy (DfE).
+Funding for the directed (or "off-the-job") training element of Level 2, Level 3 apprenticeships and Level 4 and Level 5 Higher Level Apprenticeships is provided through the Northern Ireland European Social Fund (ESF) Programme 2014-2020 and the Department for the Economy (DfE).

 An Employer Incentive Payment is also available to employers whose employees successfully complete their Level 2 and/or Level 3 Apprenticeship framework.
 Employers must contract apprentices to work at least 21 hours per week (to include day release for directed training) and are responsible for paying their apprentices at least the National Minimum Wage rate for apprentices.

 For apprentices aged 16-24, the costs of the directed ('off-the-job') training element of the apprenticeship are funded by the ESF and DfE.

 For employers aged 25 and over, 50 per cent of the costs of directed training are funded by the ESF and DfE.
 Adults aged 25 and over may only undertake apprenticeships in occupational areas that are economically important in Northern Ireland, ie:

 - Civil Engineering (also known as Construction Technical)